"If you can paint one leaf you can paint the World"

 A biologist by training, a botanical illustrator by profession and absolutely convinced of the power that illustration should wield in science as a vehicle to deliver the scientific knowledge of their language barriers.

 In 1991 I began to collaborate with the Royal Botanic Garden of Madrid, first as a botanist and later as a scientific illustrator in the Flora Iberica project, thanks to the kind invitation of Professor Santiago Castroviejo.
 There, I was trained in the European tradition of scientific botanical illustration.
 Protected plants, both from Spain as well as from the rest of the world have always aroused in me a special scientific interest and artistic attraction.

 Along my career I have fundamentally illustrated scientific texts, many of them in collaboration with researchers at the Royal Botanical Garden of Madrid.

 My work has been published in more than sixty scientific papers, twenty books (fifteen of them as solo illustrator), fifteen PhD thesis, four catalogues, three field guides and two artist books.

-In 2009, my illustrations of the genus Geranium were published in the volume eleven of the Flora of China Illustrations by the Missouri Botanical Garden.
-It was the first time that a Western publish his illustrations in the Flora of China.
+In 2009, my illustrations of the genus Geranium were published in volume eleven of the Flora of China Illustrations by the Missouri Botanical Garden.
+This was the first time any Westerener publish his illustrations on the Flora of China.

 My interest is currently focused on South and Central America orchids and on vascular plant endemisms of the Canary Islands.